 Ask yourself, who would you rather loan money to:

-- The person who has $20,000 in credit cards and could file Chapter 7 or Chapter 13 bankruptcy at any time?
+- Who has $20,000 in credit card debt and could file bankruptcy at any time

-Many of my clients are able to purchase a vehicle on financing the day they receive their bankruptcy discharge.
+- Many of my clients can purchase a vehicle on financing the day they receive their bankruptcy discharge

-Often times they will pay a percentage point or two higher than a person with unblemished credit, but ask yourself how low of an interest rate would you be able to get in your present situation?
+- But ask yourself – how low of an interest rate would you be able to get in your present situation

-You should be able to finance a home within 2 years after receiving your bankruptcy discharge, especially if you have a down payment and enough income to make the monthly payments.
+- You should be able to finance a home within 2 years after receiving your bankruptcy discharge

 Most of my clients receive pre-approved credit card offers within a month of filing their bankruptcy, months before they even get their discharge!

-I warn you not to listen to rumors of the Chapter 7 or Chapter 13 stigma attached to bankruptcy that you may hear from friends or family, who may not possess the complex knowledge of bankruptcy law necessary to give legal advice.
-They probably have your best interests in mind, but a little knowledge is a dangerous thing.
+I warn you not to listen to rumors of the Chapter 7 or Chapter 13 stigma attached to bankruptcy that you may hear from friends or family.

 The stigma attached to bankruptcy is disappearing even faster in these tough economic times where more and more people are seeking bankruptcy protection.